ru5k/valheim-map-workshop/NomapPrinter/package/README.md

 ## Changelog

+v 1.0.13
+* proper implementation for option to save map data in local file instead of character save file

 v 1.0.12
 * option to allow opening interactive map on record discoveries
 * option to save map data in local file instead of character save file